claudiebeaulieu/claudiebeaulieu.github.io/_pages/about.md

-We are a research group affiliated with the [Ocean Sciences department](https://ocean.ucsc.edu/) at the University of California Santa Cruz.
+We are a research group affiliated with the [Ocean Sciences department](https://ocean.ucsc.edu/) at the [University of California Santa Cruz](https://www.ucsc.edu/).
 We bridge the gap between ocean and climate sciences, and statistics and data science.

 Recent advances in climate and ocean monitoring, observational platforms, measurement techniques, and Earth System models contribute to a rapid increase in quality and quantity of available data.
 Our efforts are based on a range of interdisciplinary approaches that implement statistics and data science to make best use of observations and outputs from model simulations.
-We aim to better quantify and understand natural variability and change, and link to human and biological impacts.
+We aim to better quantify and understand natural variability and change, and impacts on humans and ecosystems.